Sluttier in Theory: Swinging, Casual Sex and Me

 What I felt, in that moment, was shame.
 I felt that wave of doubt that comes from hearing that something is wrong with me.
 You’d think by now I would be good at batting away shaming comments about how I choose to love, but every one still hurts.

 Of course, no-one knew they were talking about me.
-No-one knew that the quiet girl across the desk from them is going to see her secondary partner after work tonight, or that she had a threesome with her partner and an amazing woman they both adore at the weekend, or that the thought of the sex party she’s going to in a couple of weeks is getting her though as much as her incessant supply of coffee.
+No-one knew that the quiet girl across the desk from them is going to see her boyfriend (who is not the same person as the partner she lives with) after work tonight, or that she had a threesome with her partner and an amazing woman they both adore at the weekend, or that the thought of the sex party she’s going to in a couple of weeks is getting her though as much as her incessant supply of coffee.

 I guess what I’m saying is… be careful in your judgement.
 When you throw around blanket condemnation of something you do not understand, there might be someone across the desk from you who now feels a little less safe to be themselves, a little more sure they’ll never come out.
 If my self-protective closet had physical walls, they’d have grown an extra few inches thick today.